 Vitamin E – in the form of alpha-tocopheryl nicotinate.
 It is important to buy vitamin E that is labeled “D,” as this is the natural form and is far more effective than the synthetic form (labeled “D,L”).
 This is good for improving circulation, and may also be used topically.

-Editor’s Note: The body of knowledge on nutritional strategies to help Raynaud’s sufferers is limited.
+Editor’s Note: The body of knowledge on nutrition’s effect on Raynaud’s Disease is limited.
 We advocate the need for better quality, more consistent study methodologies on nutritional supplements and dietary options that could help Raynaud’s patients better control their attack frequency and severity.
 Please speak with your doctor before trying any of the above dietary approaches.